- The Role of Brains in the Evolution of Humankind

 What’s interesting about peptides is how many of them are created by organs in our bodies.
-One of the most popular peptides for inflammation: BPC-157, can be found in the stomach lining (aka the food known as tripe.)

 We don’t yet know what effect these compounds have when we get them in our diet, or how they may work synergistically in a whole food matrix.
 What we do know is that organ meats contain many of these compounds, some we know the role of and others we haven’t studied yet.

 Brain is no exception.
 Brain tissue contains Brain-Derived Neurotrophic Factor, or BDNF, as well as sphingolipids.